pajlads/DinkPlugin/docs/json-examples.md

     "id":"012345678910111213",
     "name":"Gamer",
     "avatarHash":"abc123def345abc123def345abc123de"
   },
+  "world": 518,
+  "regionId": 12850,
 ```

 `clanName` is only sent when the player is in a clan and has the advanced setting `Send Clan Name` enabled.
 `groupIronClanName` is only sent when the player is a GIM and has the advanced setting `Send GIM Clan Name` enabled.
 The `discordUser` object is only sent when Discord is open and the advanced setting `Send Discord Profile` is enabled.
+`world` and `regionId` are only sent when the advanced setting `Include Location` is enabled (default: true).

 Note: The examples below omit `playerName`, `accountType`, and `dinkAccountHash` keys because they are always the same.